 At Insurance Advisernet, we’re prepared to help you ensure the valuation of your home and contents are up to date.
 Our professional advisers will also discuss your needs and advise which insurer and type of cover best suits your needs and budget.
 Talk to one of our representatives today!

 ● How much does home & contents insurance cost?

-The average home & contents insurance cost, as well as the cover varies around Australia.
-In NSW, the average is around $110 a month, in Victoria $100 a month, with Queensland can vary from $120 to $360 per month for Far North Queensland, so it pays to get quotes from different insurance companies and different levels of cover.
+The average home & contents insurance cost, as well as the cover, varies around Australia.
+It pays to get quotes from different insurance companies and different levels of cover.
 Premiums will vary based on location, what the home is built of, the age and type of occupancy and past claims experience.

 ● Is home insurance mandatory?

 No, however, banks or finance companies will require home insurance to ensure you can have your home repaired or rebuilt if damaged.
-It’s also common sense to ensure what are most people’s most valuable assets and are they protected in the event of storm or fire.
+It’s also common sense to ensure that most people’s most valuable assets are protected in the event of a storm or fire.

 ● What 3 areas are covered in a typical homeowner’s policy?